-For instance, you will visit the red, Martian-like sands of Námaskarð Pass, a geothermal area in the Lake Mývatn area.
-Here, you will have a first-hand view of the steaming fumaroles, bubbling mud cauldrons and climbing pillars of steam that make this place so interesting.
+You will then visit the red, Martian-like sands of Námaskarð Pass, a geothermal area in the Lake Mývatn area.
+Here, you will have a first-hand view of the steaming fumaroles, bubbling mud cauldrons, and climbing pillars of steam that make this place so interesting.

-Another of the lake's most interesting sites is Dimmuborgir, a field of dark volcanic rocks known as the "Black Fortress."
-Fans of HBO's Game of Thrones might recognise this area as Mance Rayder's wildling camp from Season 3.
+Another lake's most interesting site is Dimmuborgir, a field of dark volcanic rocks known as the "Black Fortress."
+HBO's Game of Thrones fans might recognize this area as Mance Rayder's wildling camp from Season 3.

-You will then visit Goðafoss, known as the waterfall of the gods due to events that happened here over 1000 years ago which your guide tell you all about.
+You will then visit Goðafoss, known as the waterfall of the gods due to events that happened here over 1000 years ago, which your guide will tell you all about.

 Following your time here, you will retire to accommodation in Akureyri for the night.
 In the evening, feel free to explore the town's vibrant local nightlife.

 When your time in Hauganes is over, you will head to the "Troll of the Northwest", Hvitserkur rock stack.
-This peculiar miracle of nature stands at fifteen metres high and is said to resemble a horse, elephant or dragon bending down to drink.
+This peculiar miracle of nature stands at 49 feet (fifteen meters) high and resembles a horse, elephant, or dragon bending down to drink.

 Your last stop is at the waterfalls Hraunfossar and Barnafoss, two equally stunning but vastly different waterfalls.